TomC333/React-Sorting-Visualizer/README.md

 ## Features 👀

-- **Custom Array Size**: Easily adjust the number of elements using a slider to experiment with different array sizes.
+- **Custom Array Size**: Easily adjust the number of elements using a slider to experiment with different array sizes && Speed of algorithm.

 - **Sorting Algorithm**: Currently supports Insertion Sort, Selection Sort, Bubble Sort && Merge Sort.